Email FacebookTwitterMenu burgerClose thin

 Types of Deeds

-There are six common types of deeds and each one serves a specific legal purpose.
-Which one that you’ll use when transferring ownership depends on several factors of the property, including ownership, history and liens.
+There are six common types of deeds, with each one serving a specific legal purpose.
+The type of deed you’ll use when transferring ownership depends on several factors pertaining to the property in question, including ownership, history and liens.

 • Quitclaim deed.
 Quitclaim deeds transfer ownership between familiar parties, such as family and divorced spouses.
 This deed offers minimal legal protection to the grantee against liens or other debts against the property.